AKris15/AKris15/Readme.md

 - 🔥 **Member of the FOSS Club | Open-source enthusiast**
 - 🥷 **Introvert by nature, a shadow clone by spirit**
 - 🎌 **Certified Weeb** (Naruto, AOT, Bleach, DBZ—you name it!)
-- 🌙 **A nature soul—mesmerized by the moon, enchanted by clouds, thrilled by thunder, and at peace with the rain.**
 - ⚡ **Find me gazing at the night sky, vibing to rain, or lost in thoughts like a true lone wolf.**

 ---